Privacy Policy

 Server log files

-The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
-These are:
+The website provider automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+This information includes:

 - Date and time of the request